MatyilaSango/Portfolio/README.md

 ## Requirements

-After you create the project add styled-compontents.
+1. After you create the project add styled-compontents.
 Find [Here](https://github.com/styled-components/styled-components) to install it or `npm i styled-components`.
+2. Add `npm i nodemailer` and `npm i dotenv` for sending emails.

 ## To run